-Despite missing the first 10 games of the season, Lanpher set the school record for most points by a women’s basketball player in a season with 430.
+Despite missing the first 10 games of the season, Lanpher has scored the eighth most points in a season in school history, with 430 and counting.
 In the games she’s played this season, Lanpher averaged 22.6 points, 5.7 rebounds, 3.5 assists and 1.4 steals per game, while shooting an efficient 40.7 percent from 3-point range.
 She was rarely benched and averaged 37.9 minutes per game.

 The highlight of her season came in a 62-55 win against the Wagner Seahawks on Saturday, Jan.
 11, at the Spiro Sports Center.
 She scored a season-high 37 points, grabbed nine rebounds and shot 5 of 10 from beyond the arc, helping the Blue Devils win their third game in a row.